kevinslin/kevin-public/vault/res.books.lean-startup.md

 - progress should be measured with [[Validated Learning|dendron://kevin-public/res.books.lean-startup.concepts#validated-learning]]

 ## Key Points

+- what is startup
 	- a [[Startup|dendron://kevin-public/res.books.lean-startup.concepts#startup]] tries to build something in extreme uncertainty
 	- a startup tends to be based on a [[Leap of Faith Assumption|dendron://kevin-public/res.books.lean-startup.concepts#leap-of-faith-assumption]]
 		- these assumptions have a [[Growth Hypothesis|dendron://kevin-public/res.books.lean-startup.concepts#growth-hypothesis]] and [[Value Hypothesis|dendron://kevin-public/res.books.lean-startup.concepts#value-hypothesis]]
+- how to startup
 	- progress should be measured by [[Validated Learning|dendron://kevin-public/res.books.lean-startup.concepts#validated-learning]]
 	- to achieve progress, adopt [[Build-Measure-Learn Loop|dendron://kevin-public/res.books.lean-startup.concepts#build-measure-learn-loop]] loop
+		- hypothesize, predict, measure
 	- kanban with **limit on works in progress at any stage**
+- prioritize
+	- systematically testing assumptions
+	- connect tests with long term vision
 	- everything that doesn't help with learning is wasted work
 	- making progress means understanding value that product is actually providing users and figuring out the [[Engine of Growth|dendron://kevin-public/res.books.lean-startup.concepts#engine-of-growth]]
+- etc
 	- make [[Proportional Investment|dendron://kevin-public/res.books.lean-startup.concepts#proportional-investment]] when growing and scaling

+- startup should
+	- know where they are now
+	- figure out how to get closer to ideal
+- metrics
+	- actionable
+	- accessible
+	- auditable

 ## Concepts
 See [[Concepts|dendron://kevin-public/res.books.lean-startup.concepts]]